quzeem91/Kiva-Loan-Part-1-Database-Set-Up-Normalization/README.md

    - Columns: 4

 4. **Loan Themes by Region**
-   - Provides details about loan themes categorized by regions.
+   - Provides details about loan themes categorized by region.
    - Rows: 15,736
    - COlumns:21